John W. Stevenson: State matters

 In Stevenson's first message to the legislature, he called on legislators to finally decide whether the state capital would remain at Frankfort or be moved to Lexington or Louisville, as some had wanted.
-His address made it clear that he favored keeping the capital at Frankfort, but he noted that additional space was needed at the present capitol building because the existing building could not continue to house enough room both the state treasurer and auditor.
+His address made it clear that he favored keeping the capital at Frankfort, but he noted that additional space was needed at the present capitol building because the existing building could not continue to house both the state treasurer and auditor.
 He laid out a vision for an addition to the capitol that would make it more spacious and more grandiose.
 To pay for the expansion, the fiscally conservative Stevenson pressed the federal government to pay claims due Kentucky from Civil War expenses.
 By the end of his term, the state had collected over $1.5 million in claims.
 The legislature, however, disregarded his plan for expanding the capitol, instead opting to construct a separate executive office building next to the capitol.

 Stevenson also advocated careful study of the state's finances to deal with increasing expenditures.
 He insisted that the state stop covering its short-term indebtedness using bonds.
 However, Stevenson was willing to tax to benefit segregation in schools, and helped create the state bureau of education in 1870.
 Because most blacks possessed little property of significant value, the new tax yielded little revenue to support their educational institutions.
 State legislators rejected his 1870 proposal to create a state bureau of immigration and statistics to spur interest in and migration to the state.
 He did persuade the legislators to make some improvements in the state's penal and eleemosynary institutions, including establishing a House of Reform for juvenile offenders.

 Mob violence, much of it perpetrated by vigilantes calling themselves "Regulators" who felt that local authorities had failed in their duties to protect the people, was an ongoing problem during Stevenson's administration.
 In September 1867, Stevenson urged all Kentuckians to defer to local authorities and ordered that all vigilante groups be disbanded.
-On October 1, however, a group calling themselves "Rowzee's band" began perpetrating anti-Regulator violence in Marion County.
-He dispatched Adjutant General Wolford to Marion County, authorizing him to use the state militia to quell the violence if necessary.
-Wolford called out three companies of militia who suppressed "Rowzee's band" and sent another to put down a similar movement in Boyle County.
+On October 1, however, a group calling themselves "Rousey's band," led by a man named Smith Rousey, began perpetrating anti-Regulator violence in Marion County.
+Stevenson dispatched Adjutant General Wolford to Marion County, authorizing him to use the state militia to quell the violence if necessary.
+Wolford called out three companies of militia who suppressed "Rousey's band" and sent another to put down a similar movement in Boyle County.
 Later in October, Stevenson dispatched the state militia to Mercer County, and militiamen were dispatched to Boyle, Garrard, and Lincoln counties in 1869.
 The governor declared that he would never hesitate to send troops "whenever it becomes necessary for the arrest and bringing to justice of all those who combine together, no matter under what pretense, to trample the law under their feet by acts of personal violence."